bionanopatterning/Pom/docs/organelle_segmentation.rst

 Single-feature networks
 ^^^^^^^^^^^^
-To begin preparing the training data, open any number of tomograms in Ais, and start annotating the various features and adding boxes, as you would in Ais when preparing training data for use in Ais itself.
+To begin preparing the training data, open any number of tomograms in Ais and start annotating the various features and adding boxes in the same way as you would in Ais when preparing training data for use in Ais itself.
 It is best to sample multiple different tomograms for training data, rather than prepare many annotations in a single tomogram.
 After adding some annotations to any one volume, save the annotated tomogram (ctrl + S, or via the top menu bar).
-Save the annotated tomograms in the project's tomogram folder.
+Save the annotated tomograms in the project's tomogram folder to ensure that Pom can find them (quick saving an annotated tomogram with 'ctrl + S' saves the file in the same directory that the input .mrc is in).

 Once you're happy with the annotations and ready to try a first iteration of the segmentation, run the following command in the Pom project directory: